OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

                     └──modules
                         └──oe_moduletemplate.yaml

-Configuration might be different in different environment (testing, staging or productive).
-To solve this problem OXID eShop uses another directory with configuration files located in `var/environment/<shop-id>/`.
+The configuration might be different in different environment (testing, staging or productive).
+To solve this problem, OXID eShop uses another directory with configuration files located in `var/environment/<shop-id>/`.

-Example structure you can see below:
+Example structure:

 .. code::